codeandsupply/presskit/README.md

 **Justin REESE** is the Founding Executive Director of C&S. Reese is originally from McKeesport, Penna. and has a B.S.
 Information Science from University of Pittsburgh.
 Outside of C&S, Reese is a software consultant as _Builder CodeWorks_ and serves on the board CSSF and of the Western Penna.
 Regional Data Center.

-**Colin DEAN** is the Managing Director of C&S. Dean is originally from Volant, Penna and has a B.S. in Computer Science from Westminster College and a M.S.
+**Colin DEAN** is the Managing Director of C&S. Dean is originally from Volant, Penna. and has a B.S. in Computer Science from Westminster College and a M.S.
 Education from Robert Morris University.
 Outside of C&S, Dean is a software engineer for a private company.
-He is on the board of CSSF and of Meta Mesh Wireless Communities.
+He is on the board of CSSF and Homebrew, and is the founding past president of Meta Mesh Wireless Communities / Community Internet Solutions.

 ### Directing Contributors

-**Yvette Jenny MENASE** is the Director of Surveys for C&S. She is originally from Washington, D.C. and has a B.A. from University of Maryland.
-Outside of C&S, Menase is a product manager in the podcasting industry.
+**Yvette Jenny MENASE** is the Director of Surveys for C&S. She is originally from Washington, D.C., and has a B.A. from the University of Maryland.
+Outside of C&S, Menase is a product manager for a private company and a career coach.

 ### Other Contributors